HBenpitsu/miraibov2/docs/architecture.md

 - chart kind selector
 - period selector
 - target category selector

-That means `Chart` needs to composite controllers/presenters of them.

 Also, `TemporaryMonitor/EstimationTicket` needs to composite `TemporaryTicketConfigWindow` to configure it.